 CHALK – Bedrock of Fly Fishing

-The Test.
-The Itchen.
-Broadlands.
-Mottisfont.
-Halford.
-Skues.
-Sawyer.
-The names associated with the chalkstreams of England are among the most noteworthy in the world of fly fishing.
-CHALK is a fly fishing film about the past present and future of the chalkstreams of England and how their very existence shaped the sport of fly fishing.
+The Test, The Itchen, Broadlands, Mottisfont, Halford, Skues and Sawyer are all names associated with the chalkstreams of England and amongst the most noteworthy in the world of fly fishing.
+CHALK is a feature length film about the past present and future of the chalkstreams of England and how their very existence shaped the sport of fly fishing.

 We meet the people who continue to fish and care for these storied rivers, while learning about the techniques that Halford, Skues and Sawyer invented.
 In addition to visiting the famous rivers and beats, we also travel to some lesser-known rivers.